oreillymedia/production-resources/word/index.md

 A Caption is different from a Heading row.
 A caption describes the entire table, while a heading row usually contains information about each column.
 Your Captioned tables might not have heading rows, and your Uncaptioned tables could still have heading rows.
 Don't worry, once you've seen a couple, it'll become much clearer.

-To insert a table, click "Insert Table" on the O'Reilly toolbar.
+To insert a table, click **Insert Table** on the O'Reilly toolbar.
 From there, choose whether or not you want a Caption, then whether or not you want a Heading row.
-The "Insert Table" dialog will come up on your screen.
+The **Insert Table** dialog will come up on your screen.
 Fill in the number of rows and columns, and click "OK".
 If you've chosen a Captioned table, an auto-numbered caption will be inserted above the table, and filled in with dummy placeholder text, which you can then replace.

 If you later decide you don't want a caption, simply delete it.
-If you decide another table needs a caption, just put a blank paragraph above it, put your cursor in it, then on the O'Reilly Toolbar click Insert Caption→Table Caption.
+If you decide another table needs a caption, just put a blank paragraph above it, put your cursor in it, then on the O'Reilly Toolbar click **Insert Caption→Table Caption**.
 In either case, the numbering will be adjusted automatically.

-NOTE: Some of these commands are also available in other menus, such as the Table menu and the ORATools menu.
+*NOTE:* Some of these commands are also available in other menus, such as the Table menu and the ORATools menu.

 ### Figures